Last week on Freeway Fighter...

 For part 1, click here

-The last episode saw our intrepid non-hero (who seems to be me mostly channelling Alan Partridge) tasked with driving across a post-apocalyptic wasteland full of marauders in order to collect a fuel tanker from a distant city.
+The last episode saw our intrepid non-hero (who seems to be a painfully real version of me channelling Alan Partridge mostly) tasked with driving across a post-apocalyptic wasteland full of marauders in order to collect a fuel tanker from a distant city.
 Thankfully they'd given me a heavily weaponised Dodge Interceptor.
 Basically, the plot to Mad Max.
 However I have no driving licence - never mind insurance.
 And come to think of it, I don't remember the town council that sent me on this mad task even giving me a map...
 All sounds promising doesn't it.

 So far on my quest for petroleum distillate, I have met a cyclist looking to loot some abandoned shops.
 It didn't get off to the best of starts as he waved a shotgun around at me when I went to say hello.
 But then I imagine you would be a bit tetchy if your only means of transport through the apocalypse was a bicycle.
 He warned me not to stop at a nearby petrol station as I would be robbed (just like a modern British petrol station then - ooh satire), I followed his advice and drove on despite the allures of the gasoline siren beckoning me onto the forecourt.